AzazeII/Applied-Integrations/README.md

 Network features:
 - ME Server, allows you to give connected networks restricted access to main server network***
 - ME Logic bus, allows you to give connected network shared auto-craft space.
 Can handle up to 54 patterns**
+- ME Graph Tool, allows you to view your network in choosen mode, using locahost web UI

 Integrations with other mods:
 Mana storage (botania):